DataDog/go-profiler-notes/bench/README.md

 This page is documenting the benchmark methodology used to analyze the performance overhead of the various go profilers.
 The results are discussed in the documents for each individual profiler.

 Benchmarking is done by invoking the Go program included in this directory.
-You can look at [run.sh](./run.sh) to see the current arguments that are being used, but here is an example for block profiling with various profiling rates:
+You can look at [run.sh](./run.sh) to see the current arguments that are being used, but here is an example for block profiling with two workloads and various profiling rates:

 ```
 go run . \